 Red Berry Sprays in a Blue Watering Can

-There’s nothing easier than filling a container with red berry sprays or picks!
-For this arrangement, I used an old metal watering can that usually sits on my back porch.
-It’s functional in the spring and summer for watering plants, but on this day, I turned it into a quick Christmas/winter display. 😊
+For this quick arrangement, I repurposed an old metal watering can that usually lives on my back porch.
+In the spring and summer, it’s purely functional for watering plants — but this time, it became the perfect base for a cheerful Christmas display. ❤️

-Fortunately, I took a moment to check my photos before snapping too many.
-The red berry sprays looked so much darker in the pictures than they did in real life!
-It’s incredible how much the lighting impacted the color—the image didn’t match what I was seeing with my own eyes at all.
+Fortunately, I paused to review the photos before taking too many.
+The red berry sprays looked so much darker in the images than they did in real life!
+It’s amazing how lighting can shift colors — the photos didn’t match what my eyes were seeing at all.
+Just another reminder that what looks bright and cheerful in person can appear completely different through the lens.

-I left the container of berry sprays in the same spot and moved around it to take more photos.
-Since it was mid-to-late afternoon, the lighting wasn’t ideal and wasn’t coming from behind me.
-The pergola cover might have played a role in the differences too, but I’m not entirely sure!
+I left the container of berry sprays right where it was and moved around it, taking photos from different angles.
+Since it was mid-to-late afternoon, the lighting wasn’t exactly ideal — and it definitely wasn’t coming from behind me.
+The pergola cover may have had something to do with the variation too, though I can’t say for sure!

 Using the Portrait Filter

-Most of the time, when we’re taking photos, we’re so focused on the subject that we don’t even notice what’s in the background.
-While it might not always be an issue, it can be frustrating to spot something distracting or out of place after the fact—especially if you can’t retake the shot.
+Most of the time, when we’re taking photos, we’re so focused on the main subject that we barely notice what’s happening in the background.
+It’s easy to overlook!
+While it’s not always a big deal, it can be frustrating to spot something distracting or out of place later — especially when retaking the shot isn’t an option.
+A quick glance before you snap can make all the difference.

 Here’s an example for you—not a perfect one, but it’s the best I could find! 😊

-As I mentioned, the image on the left isn’t bad, but you can spot a sack in the background.
-It’s not very noticeable, but when the portrait filter is applied, the colors blend seamlessly, and the sack becomes completely indistinguishable.
+As I mentioned, the photo on the left isn’t bad, but if you look closely, you can spot a sack in the background.
+It’s not terribly noticeable, but once the portrait filter is applied, the colors blend together beautifully — and the sack completely disappears.
+Such a small change, but it makes a big difference in keeping the focus where it belongs.

 Recap

-Before snapping a lot of photos, take a moment to review a couple to check your lighting—it can make all the difference!
+Before snapping dozens of photos, take a moment to review a few test shots and check your lighting — it truly makes all the difference!
 Photographing the red berries was a real eye-opener for me.
-Honestly, I’m still not sure if the light was behind me, in front of me, or if the shade from above played a role.
-Either way, it’s a good reminder to always double-check before moving on!
+Honestly, I’m still not sure whether the light was behind me, in front of me, or if the shade from the pergola played a role.
+Either way, it’s a great reminder that a quick double-check can save a lot of frustration later!

 Red Berry Sprays